Vladfed92/kottans-frontend/README.md

 **Please, add your greetings at the end of file.**

-By the way, creating issues is fun too!
+By the way, creating issues is fun too!!

 ---
 ## Hi kottans, my name is Andrii.